GuardBear2/SIEM/.github/ISSUE_TEMPLATE/wpk-upgrade-tests.md

 ## Windows:
 ### UPGRADE FAIL
-- [ ] Wazuh-Agent folder tree:  No files are lost after the rollback.
+- [ ] GuardBear-Agent folder tree:  No files are lost after the rollback.
 The logs of the failed upgrade (`ossec.log`) are kept.
 - [ ] After the rollback the agent connects to the manager
-- [ ] After reboot, the Wazuh-Agent starts and connects to the manager.
+- [ ] After reboot, the GuardBear-Agent starts and connects to the manager.
-- [ ] The correct Wazuh-Agent version is shown in the list of Windows' `programs and features`.
+- [ ] The correct GuardBear-Agent version is shown in the list of Windows' `programs and features`.
-- [ ] A new version of Wazuh-Agent can be manually installed via MSI after the rollback process.
+- [ ] A new version of GuardBear-Agent can be manually installed via MSI after the rollback process.

 ### UPGRADE OK

 - [ ] Message `Upgrade finished successfully.` is shown in `upgrade.log` file.
-- [ ] Wazuh service is started and the agent is connected to the manager.
+- [ ] GuardBear service is started and the agent is connected to the manager.
 - [ ] The version shown in the control panel is 4.3

 ## MacOS:
 ### UPGRADE FAIL

-- [ ] Wazuh-Agent folder tree:  No files are lost after the rollback.
+- [ ] GuardBear-Agent folder tree:  No files are lost after the rollback.
 The logs of the failed upgrade (`ossec.log`) are kept.
 - [ ] After the rollback the agent connects to the manager
-- [ ] After reboot, the Wazuh-Agent starts and connects to the manager.
+- [ ] After reboot, the GuardBear-Agent starts and connects to the manager.

 ### UPGRADE OK

 - [ ] Message `Upgrade finished successfully.` is shown in `upgrade.log` file.
-- [ ] Wazuh service is started and the agent is connected to the manager.
+- [ ] GuardBear service is started and the agent is connected to the manager.
 -->